FREE Coin (FREE) Market Cap Reaches $13.68 Million

 Buying and Selling FREE Coin

-It is usually not possible to buy alternative cryptocurrencies such as FREE Coin directly using US dollars.
-Investors seeking to acquire FREE Coin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy FREE Coin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as FREE Coin directly using U.S. dollars.
+Investors seeking to trade FREE Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase FREE Coin using one of the exchanges listed above.

 Receive News & Updates for FREE Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FREE Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.